This complete, free unit of study will help you successfully launch your writing workshop.

 Download Lesson 12 Here: Lesson 12: Writers Use Other Resources to Help Them Spell Difficult Words

-This lesson introduces students to a Portable Word Wall which they can keep in their binders/folders which may help them to spell some words during Writer’s Workshop.
+This lesson introduces students to a Portable Word Wall which they can keep in their folders to use during Writer’s Workshop.

 Download Lesson 13 Here: Lesson 13: Writers Add to Their Work

-This lesson has you pulling out an earlier draft of a piece of writing to model how a writer might add parts or details to a piece to improve it.
+This lesson has you pulling out an earlier draft of writing to model how a writer might add details to a piece to improve it.

 Before presenting this lesson, you might want to think about specific ways that you want students to mark their drafts to add things.

-Download Lesson 14 Here: Lesson 14: Creating an “Itinerary” for Nonfiction Writing
+Download Lesson 14 Here: Lesson 14: Creating an “Itinerary” for Writing Informational Text

 We have related the process of creating a plan for nonfiction writing to that of a trip itinerary in this lesson.

-Students come to understand the importance of planning for nonfiction writing and how creating a Table of Contents in advance can help them organize their thinking as well as give them a structure for their writing.
+Students come to understand the importance of planning and creating a table of contents in advance.

-Use our Author’s Plan for Nonfiction Writing organizer as a place to brainstorm and/or determine a Table of Contents for a piece of informational text.
+Use our Author’s Plan for Informational Text organizer as a place to brainstorm and/or determine a Table of Contents for a piece of informational text.

 Download Lesson 15 Here: Lesson 15: Writers Use Words and Illustrations to Teach in Nonfiction Pieces

-This lesson teaches students the importance of pictures/diagrams in nonfiction writing and how illustrations such as this can help readers to learn new information or make information more clear in a different way.
-It will require you to gather a stack of nonfiction books that have good use of diagrams.
+This lesson teaches students the importance of pictures and diagrams in informational text and how illustrations such as this can help readers to learn new information or make information more clear in a different way.

 Also, we used the National Geographic book Sharks! by Anne Schreiber for our lesson but you can choose any nonfiction book as long as it has a few good diagrams to illustrate the point of the lesson.